mellor-lab/mellor-lab.github.io/_sources/contents/our-team/members/jithinnair.md

 My interest in neuroscience began in 2016 while pursuing a master’s dissertation on unconventional glycine-binding NMDAR receptors and their role in learning and memory formation.
-In 2018 I moved to Bristol to join for a PhD with Prof. Jeremy Henley and Prof. Jack Mellor, where I investigated the role of Kaintae receptors in the plasticity of AMPA receptors.
+In 2018 I moved to Bristol to join for a PhD with Jeremy Henley and Jack, where I investigated the role of Kainate receptors in the plasticity of AMPA receptors.
-In 2021 I joined as a post-doc
+In 2021 I joined the lab as a Postdoc.

 ### Research:

-My research focuses the role of ion channel on the network activity of brain circuitss.
+My research focuses the role of ion channels on the network activity of brain circuits.
 I am interested in understanding the role of GluK2 pre-mRNA editing in maintaining healthy neuronal networks and its dysfunction in neurological and neurodevelopmental disorders.

-I am also interested in the role that AMPA receptor function has on eplielptogeneis.
+I am also interested in the role that AMPA receptor function has on epileptogenesis.

-To investigate these topics I utalize my biochemical skill-set with brain slice electrophysiology to study circuit function.
+To investigate these topics I utilize my biochemical skill-set with brain slice electrophysiology to study circuit function.

 ### Current projects: